diogozup/flutter_unity_widget_custom/README.md

 **Error:**

 ```
-Unable to find a matching variant of project :unityLibrary:
+Unable to find a matching variant of project :unityLibraryCustom:
 ```

 **Solution:**